-7.2.2 Monitoring of Revegetation of Disturbance Areas
+7.2.3 Monitoring of Revegetation of Disturbance Areas

-WCPL will revegetate areas of the Mine to woodland, pasture and/or riparian vegetation, as described in the WCPL MOP/RMP.
-A number of techniques, such as visual monitoring, LFA and Biometric monitoring will be utilised to monitor the progress of the revegetation of disturbance areas.
+WCPL will revegetate areas of the Mine to woodland or pasture as described in the RMP.
+A number of techniques, such as visual monitoring, and Biometric monitoring will be utilised to monitor the progress of the revegetation of disturbance areas.

-7.2.2.1 Visual Monitoring
+7.2.3.1 Visual Monitoring